BeroBrine/obsidian/Main Notes/System Design/Key Concepts/Availability.md

 - Fallover mechanism
 	- Set of devices or implementations over which a service fall backs to on failure.
-		- Active-Active -> All components are active and
+		- Active-Active -> All components are active and share the load.
+		- Active-Passive -> Set of backups attached to each component which become active on failure.

+- Data Replication
+	- Replicating data across multiple backups
+		- Synchronous -> Data is replicated in real time.
+		- Asynchronous -> Data is replicated after a delay.
+Causes data inconsistency issues.

+- Health Monitoring and Alerts